worldharvestchurch/KindridWebHookHandler/README.md

-# KindridWebhook
+# KindridWebHookHandler
-Integration for Kindrid Smart Giving and Text to Give platforms.
+WebHook Handler for integration with Kindrid (www.kindrid.com) Smart Giving and Text to Give platforms.

+Language: C#
+Implementation: ASP.NET with Web Forms